コンテンツにスキップ

 45th Anniversary Concert (Provided by Sagami Ryuo Taiko Preservation Society)

 --Congratulations on your 45th anniversary.
-Please tell us how you decided to hold this charity concert to support the recovery from the Noto Peninsula earthquake.
+Could you tell us how you came to hold this charity concert to support the recovery efforts following the Noto Peninsula earthquake?

 Kubota: We, Ryuo Taiko, hold a milestone concert every five years.
-This time, together with everyone who supports us, we wanted to send a message of encouragement to the disaster-hit Noto Peninsula.
-The concert was free to enter, and we accepted donations of 1,000 yen per donation on the day.
-We are grateful for the support and encouragement we received from so many people.
+This time, together with everyone who supports us, we hope to send a message of encouragement to the disaster-hit Noto Peninsula.
+The performance was free to enter, and we accepted donations of 1,000 yen per person on the day.
+We are grateful for the encouragement and support we have received from so many people.

-There are about 40 Kubota members, with a male-female ratio of about 4:6.
-There are four groups: the "Youth Group" for elementary school students and younger, the "Youth Group" for junior high school students and up, the "Koraku Group" for parents, and the "Koyu Group" for veterans.
-With the exception of the Koyu Group, each group practices once a week for about two hours.
+Kubota has about 40 members, with a male-to-female ratio of about 4:6.
+The group is divided into four sections: the "Boys' Section" for elementary school students and younger, the "Youth Section" for junior high school students and older, the "Koraku Section" for parents, and the "Koyu Section" for veterans.
+With the exception of the Koyu Section, each section practices once a week for about two hours.

-A scene from the youth group's practice (Courtesy of the Sagami Ryuo Taiko Preservation Society)
+A practice session by the youth group (Photo courtesy of the Sagami Ryuo Taiko Preservation Society)

-In addition to the anniversary concert, Kubota Ryuo Taiko plans to hold tournaments and competitions several times a year.
-They are also invited to local events and events such as summer festivals.
-The performers and composition are decided based on the venue and performance time, but recently the young members of the youth division, which has about 20 members, have been taking the lead in this effort.
+In addition to the anniversary concert, Kubota Ryuo Taiko plans to perform at tournaments and competitions several times a year.
+They are also invited to perform at local events and festivals such as summer festivals.
+The performers and performance structure are decided based on the venue and performance time, and recently the young members of the youth division, which has about 20 members, have been taking the lead in this effort.

-The entire 45th anniversary concert was handled by Ryoma Watanuki, the leader of the youth group.
-He was determined to surpass the previous concert, which was the best, so I think there were many difficult aspects to it, but he put together a very creative stage.
+The entire 45th anniversary concert was handled by Ryoma Watanuki, who is also the leader of the youth group.
+He was determined to surpass the previous concert, which was a great success, so I think there were many challenges, but he put together a very creative stage.

 Making the "adult drums" resonate